OP-TED/ted-xml-data-converter/README.md

 ## What's next?
-All Contract Notice TED XML forms (F02, F05, F12, F21, F22, F23 and F24), and all Contract Award notice forms (F06, F13, F15, F21, F22, F23, F24 and F25) are convertible.
+All the standard TED XML forms using the R2.0.9 TED XML schema  (with the exceptions of F14 Corrigendum and F20 Modification) are now convertible:

-Work will begin on the PIN (Prior / Periodic Information Notice) notice forms (F01, F04, F07, F08, F21 and F22) in the near future.
+* PIN (Prior information notice / Periodic indicative notice) (F01, F04, F07, F08, F21 and F22)

+* Contract Notice
+(F02, F05, F12, F21, F22, F23 and F24)

+* Contract Award Notice
+(F03, F06, F13, F15, F21, F22, F23, F24 and F25)

+Work on the Defense TED XML forms using the R2.0.8 TED XML schema has begun.